Multi-Color to buy labels unit of Constantia for $1.3 billion

-(Reuters) - U.S.-based packaging group Multi-Color Corp (LABL.O) said it would buy the labels unit of Constantia Flexibles GmbH (IPO-COFH.VI) for about $1.3 billion in cash and stock.
+(Reuters) - U.S.-based packaging group Multi-Color Corp (LABL.O) said it would buy the labels unit of Constantia Flexibles GmbH IPO-COFH.VI for about $1.3 billion in cash and stock.

 Constantia Flexibles will own about 16.6 percent of Multi-Color after the deal closes in the third fiscal quarter of 2018, the companies said on Monday.